vedad-e/to-do-list/README.md

-# to-do-list
+# To-do List

-To-do list using react native
+A to-do app built for Android devices using React Native